Lone Atrial Fibrillation (LAF)

 Aging is a process largely due to the oxidants produced as a by-product of normal metabolism by mitochondria.
 In old rats, mitochondrial membrane potential, respiratory control ratio, and overall cellular oxygen consumption are lower than in young rats.
 The level of oxidants and mutagenic aldehydes from lipid peroxidation is higher.
 This loss is reflected in 30 to 50 percent lower cellular oxygen consumption.
 In other words, significant mitochondrial decay occurs with age.

 In addition to the lack of proper nutrition at the cellular level from poor dietary habits, free radicals from stress, fast food, pollution, and internal combustion attack the cellular protein and mitochondria.
-Antioxidant status in both the cystolic and mitochondrial fractions of the cell declines with age and thus increases the risk for oxidative damage to important biomolecules.
+Antioxidant status in both the cystolic and mitochondrial fractions of the cell declines with age and thus increases the risk of oxidative damage to important biomolecules.
 The mitochondria are more vulnerable to oxidative damage than other sub-cellular organelles.

 The mitochondrion is in effect the spark plug of each cell.
 Their function extrapolated to gross terms is equivalent to the nodes responsible for proper firing of the heart as an organ.
 Improper node function leads to AF.
 For those who believe that mitochondrial dysfunction contributes to or may be the cause of lone atrial fibrillation, it is logical to try to maintain mitochondrial function at its best.
 Reduction of oxidative stress through optimum nutritional supplementation above and beyond a good diet is essential.
 General age-essential micronutrient supplementation should include beta carotene (10,000-25,000 I.U.), vitamin Bs, vitamin C (500-2,000 mg), natural vitamin E (400-800 I.U.), selenium (100-200 mcg), chromium (100-400 mcg), and other minerals on a daily basis.

 It is not unusual for a complete cardiac and optimum health nutritional supplement program to contain 10 to 20 tablets in 2-3 divided dosages.
 Different nutrients have different target functions.
 For example, Vitamin C works well within a water-soluble environment outside the cell, while vitamin E is fat-soluble and therefore can penetrate the cell wall and works intracellularly.
-Long term studies have shown that taking a proper combination of nutritional supplements is far more effective than taking any single nutritional supplement alone.
+Long-term studies have shown that taking a proper combination of nutritional supplements is far more effective than taking any single nutritional supplement alone.
 Taking the proper nutritional supplement “cocktail” should therefore form the foundation of optimum health.

 Many in the forefront of nutritional research are of the view that taking vitamins and minerals based on the Recommended Daily Allowance (RDA) is insufficient to overcome oxidative stress.
 They are advocating a much higher dose, often called the Optimum Daily Allowance (ODA).
 While the ODA is very safe, generally speaking, it should be noted that vitamin E and gingko both have blood- thinning properties.
 Those already on anti-coagulant therapy such as warfarin or aspirin regularly should refrain from taking high doses of these two supplements without consulting their physician.